Best Drum Dampeners

 2) What is your budget?

-Learning to tune your drums properly can also help to reduce a great deal of ringing and undesired sounds.
+Learning to tune your drums properly really help to reduce a great deal of ringing and undesired sounds too.